Digital Encyclopedia of Indianapolis

 In 1994, The Polis Center published a 1,600 page print encyclopedia that provided a comprehensive social, cultural, economic, historical, political, and physical description of Indianapolis.
 The work—the standard reference volume for information about Indianapolis—was hailed as a national mode for urban encyclopedias.
 The book is now 25 years out of date.

-Users will be able to explore and discover information by event, name, date, place, keywords, or topic.
-The platform will include multi-media material including text, audio, video, images, and story maps, with the ability to access content from other digital collections housed elsewhere.
+Users can explore and discover information by event, name, date, place, keywords, or topic.
+The platform includes multi-media material including text, audio, video, images, and story maps, with the ability to access content from other digital collections housed elsewhere.

 Ownership is vested in The Indianapolis Public Library.
 Collaborating partners include the city’s major heritage and cultural organizations: Indiana Historical Society, Center for Civic Leadership and Indianapolis Mayoral Archives (University of Indianapolis), Indiana Landmarks, IUPUI University Library, Butler University Archives, Indiana State Library and Historical Bureau, Indiana Archives and Records Administration, and Indiana Humanities.

-The digital encyclopedia will include features designed to take full advantage of web technologies, eventually including immersive capabilities.
+The digital encyclopedia includes features designed to take full advantage of web technologies, eventually including immersive capabilities.
 New information will be added continually, and existing information will be refreshed as needed.
-It will complement neighborhood entries with up-to-date statistical profiles generated by the SAVI community information system.
-The online platform will be especially useful to the media, government, and professionals and individuals with interest in planning, economic development, tourism, government, economic development, education, leadership development, arts and culture, neighborhood development, health, social services, philanthropy, religion, and the other areas that are key to the development of a vibrant, innovative, and prosperous city.
+It complements neighborhood entries with up-to-date statistical profiles generated by the SAVI community information system.
+The online platform is especially useful to the media, government, and professionals and individuals with interest in planning, economic development, tourism, government, economic development, education, leadership development, arts and culture, neighborhood development, health, social services, philanthropy, religion, and the other areas that are key to the development of a vibrant, innovative, and prosperous city.

-“This resource provides a comprehensive gateway to the story of our city,” said Jackie Nytes, Indianapolis Public Library Chief Executive Officer.
-“Anyone wishing to explore Indianapolis’ many milestones and the rich tapestry of its civic and cultural organizations can do so online 24/7 when the site is launched.
+“This resource provides a comprehensive gateway to the story of our city,” said Jackie Nytes, former Indianapolis Public Library Chief Executive Officer.
+“Anyone wishing to explore Indianapolis’ many milestones and the rich tapestry of its civic and cultural organizations can do so online 24/7.
 The Library is excited to play a role in its creation.”